genome/nessy-server/apps/v1/API.md

         "wait_time": 123,
     }

+Returns:
+- 200 (OK) on success
+- 404 (Not Found) if lock doesn't exist

 ## PATCH
 ## PUT
 Heartbeat is accomplished by updating the ttl

+Returns:
+- 204 (No Content) on success
+- 404 (Not Found) if lock doesn't exist

 ## DELETE
 Release a lock or dequeue a request.
 A user can generally only delete their own locks (except for maintenance).
     - How does an application override a lock?

+Returns:
+- 204 (No Content) on success
+- 404 (Not Found) if lock doesn't exist